HL7/davinci-deqm/source/pages/guidance.md

 ### Option 2: Collect Data operation

-{% include img-narrow.html img="collect-data.jpg" caption="Collect data Operation" %}

 In this scenario, the Payer (Aggregator) initiates a *Collect Data* operation to gather all the quality reporting data for a particular measure from the Provider.
 In response to the operation, the Provider will return the Measure data.
 The Measure itself defines the necessary data needed to evaluate it.
-In some case, it will be possible to discover what data ( e.g., resources) are required by performing the Data Requirements operation on a Payer's measure endpoint.
-The returned data is used to evaluate the measure operation.
+As in the case above, discovery of what data ( e.g., resources) are required is done through the *Data Requirements* operation on a Payer's measure endpoint and the returned resources and profiles are referenced in the `MeasureReport.evaluatedResources` element.

+{% include img.html img="collect-data-steps.jpg" caption="MRP FHIR transactions" %}

+#### Collect Data Operation

+Payer will use the Collect Data operation to request a MeasureReport and the  supporting evidence and for evaluation of a measure.

+{% include img-narrow.html img="collect-data.jpg" caption="Collect data Operation" %}

 #### APIs
 {:.no_toc}